qitops/qitops-cli-tools/docs/testing-ai-features.md

 ## Option 3: Testing with Mock Implementation

 For quick testing without a real model, you can use the built-in mock implementation.
+This is especially useful for CI/CD environments where installing and running a local LLM might not be feasible.

 ### Step 1: Create Sample Test Results